ForgeRock/sdk-sample-apps/reactjs-todo/README.md

 +     return <Alert message={step.payload.message} />;
 +  }
 ```
-Refresh the page, and you should now have a dynamic form that reacts to the callbacks returned from our initial call to ForgeRock.
+Refresh the page, and you should now have a dynamic form that reacts to the callbacks returned from our initial call to Ping AIC.

 #### Step 3.
 Handling the login form submission
-Since a form that can’t submit anything isn’t very useful, we’ll now handle the submission of the user input values to ForgeRock.
+Since a form that can’t submit anything isn’t very useful, we’ll now handle the submission of the user input values to Ping AIC.
 First, let’s edit the current form element, `<form className="cstm_form">`, and add an onSubmit handler with a simple, inline function.

 ```sh
 @@ collapsed @@